TGYK/rpiWX/README.md

 Make a cron job with "crontab -e" and add the following line:
 1 0 * * * /home/pi/weather/predict/schedule_all.sh

+Modify the receive_and_process_satellite.sh script to add your gain values, etc Modify the schedule_satellite.sh script to add your desired elevation

 Optionally, you can kick things off with: /home/pi/weather/predict/schedule_all.sh